puffosiffredi/ollyster/README.md

 ##TODO

+1. ~IRC interface~
+2. ~WEB interface~
+3. ~Timeline page~
-1. Groups page
+4. Groups page
-2. Form to edit configuration via web and not manually.
+5. Form to edit configuration via web and not manually.
-3. Form to edit profile via web and not manually.
+6. Form to edit profile via web and not manually.
-4. Form to answer the messages on the "Timeline" page.
+7. Form to answer the messages on the "Timeline" page.
-5. CTCP commands to get icons, email, website, and so, from the other ollyster clients.
+8. CTCP commands to get icons, email, website, and so, from the other ollyster clients.